zimenglyu/DSCI-644-Project-1-1/README.md

-# Data Processing Pipeline Setup
+# DSCI-644 Project 1 Part 1: Data Processing Pipeline Setup

+**Copyright Notice:** This project was developed by Zimeng Lyu for the RIT DSCI-644 course.
+Originally designed for GitLab CI/CD integration.
+All rights reserved.
+Usage as teaching material requires explicit permission from the author.

 ## 1. Prerequisites
 - Python 3.12